ykskb/lips/README.md

-# misp
+# lips

 `Mini Lisp in (less than 200 lines of) Lisp`

 This is a very minimal Lisp interpreter written in Lisp for myself to study:

 * interpreter basics
 * basics of Lisp itself